 #3 Growing your business by growing your team

 If your business is running smoothly and you are confident that this trend will continue, then growing your team might be the best place to invest for maximum returns.
 This may take up a large portion of your budget, if not all of it, especially when hiring highly skilled tradespeople.
 Consider also that new staff bring with them additional costs you might not immediately consider.
 You may need to purchase more equipment, a new truck and even increase your spending on insurance to account for the new addition to your team.

 We only recommend this approach if your business is stable enough to absorb these costs without any issues.
 If you aren’t quite there yet with your trade business, maybe consider the previous points we’ve covered in this article before hiring that additional person.

 Get a head start and download our guide: ‘Growing your team the smart way’ by scanning the QR code below to learn how to scale up your business without it turning into chaos.

 But overall, investing back into your business is always a good choice when you base your investment decisions on strategy and critical thinking.
 Just ensure that there is always a return on investment and allocate your budget based on what your business can handle long term.

 If you’re ready to invest back into your business but you’re unsure of which avenue is right for you, let’s chat!
 Book in a strategy session with me, and we can talk one-on-one about your business situation and work out the best way forward.
 Book at www.lifestyletradie.com.au.

 Written by Andy Smith

-Andy Smith is a fellow trade business owner of Dr DRiP Plumbing and co-founder of Lifestyle Tradie, a membership and community for tradies in business.
+Andy Smith is the former trade business owner of Dr DRiP Plumbing and co-founder of Lifestyle Tradie, a membership and community for tradies in business.